dylan-lang/dylan-programming-book/source/heap.rst

 sorted sequence at a specific key, because the sorted sequence will determine the correct key to satisfy the automatic-ordering constraint.

-We use Dylan’s ``forward-iteration protocol`` to implement the connection between our new collection class and Dylan’s standard collection generic functions.
+We use Dylan’s ``forward-iteration-protocol`` to implement the connection between our new collection class and Dylan’s standard collection generic functions.
 Dylan’s forward-iteration protocol is a well-defined interface that collection implementors and collection-iterator